kirkpsmith/rfb-dev-kit/README.md

 ## Documentation

-Documentation to build the kit, which includes the BOM, is available [here](https://fbrc.codeberg.page/rfb-dev-kit/).
+Documentation to build the kit, which includes the BOM, is available [here (latest version, with file previews)](https://fbrc.codeberg.page/rfb-dev-kit/), or locally in the repo [here (current version, without file previews)](docs/_site/index.html).

 ## Design Choices